 Award Change Notification

-If, as a result of verification, the student’s expected family contribution changes the student will be notified of any corrections by receiving a new Student Aid Report (SAR) from the U.S. Department of Education.
+If, as a result of verification, the student’s student aid index changes, the student will be notified of any corrections by receiving a new FAFSA Submission Summary from the U.S. Department of Education.

 Federal Title IV Programs

 NMJC participates in several federal student financial aid programs.
-Eligibility for these programs is determined by financial need as defined through the Congressional Methodology formula and based on the Free Application for Federal Student Aid (FAFSA) submitted to the federal government.
+Eligibility for these programs is determined by financial need as determined by the Free Application for Federal Student Aid (FAFSA) submitted to the federal government.
 In addition, students must meet the following requirements:

-• If required, financial need for the campus-based programs (FSEOG, FWS, and Federal Direct Loans) is calculated by
+- If required, financial need for the campus-based programs (FSEOG, FWS, and Federal Direct Loans) is calculated by determining the student’s cost of attendance and subtracting the student aid index (SAI).
+For a complete list of eligibility requirements visit https://studentaid.gov/

 All students are encouraged to apply for federal financial aid programs.